|Curriculum Quick Facts|

 As part of the labor and deliver team, the resident assists in deliveries and hones skills with transvaginal ultrasound at labor and delivery (L&D) triage.

-As Jacksonville’s Level I trauma center, there are more than 2,000 trauma team activations yearly.
+As Jacksonville’s only Level I trauma center, there are more than 2,000 trauma team activations yearly.
 Residents acquire trauma center exposure and experience in all three years.
 As first-year residents, they work as part of the trauma team on the wards.
 Second-year residents run trauma codes during the resuscitation block.
 Third-year residents split time in the trauma center and the surgical ICU.

 Residents field toxicology consults in the hospital with pharmacology and emergency trained toxicologists and answer calls in the regional poison center that serves over 6 million people.